satyam-bhardwaj/metrognome/README.md

 # MetroGnome
 A simple metronome written in Python using GTK.
+Requires Python 3.9.1 and some distribution of Linux.

 New in v0.0:
 * Change Time-Signature to any arbitrary fraction